Student Exchange Programs

 As a student of the American Studies Center, you may spend up to two semesters in one study-cycle (both BA and MA) studying at another European university with a grant from the Erasmus+ mobility programme.
 ASC has agreements with numerous universities and colleges in Europe.

-Application for Erasmus+ Program is conducted entirely via your USOS account.
+Applications for Erasmus+ Program are now closed.
+They will reopen in February and March 2024.
+Registration is conducted entirely via your USOS account.
 In order to apply, go to Students’ Section, and choose Student Exchange.

 How was it?